 On the Radar

-More plums, peaches, and apples are on the horizon!
-Pick-your-own Gingergold looks to be on for next week.
+More plums (President) and apples (Early Fuji, Cortland, Macoun, etc.) are on the horizon!
+Pumpkins will also be showing up next week.

 Join us in the taproom Thursday through Sunday through the harvest season for locally-crafted drinks and food pop-ups.
 Keep an eye on our events calendar for upcoming live music, featured ferments (tastings by other NYS makers), classes, festivals, ticketed dinners, and more.
 See you soon!